Nine of the Best Props to Add Impact to Your Presentation

 9. Create Humor

-Laughter is the shortest distance between two people is a quote by Victor Gorge, comedian, and he was right.
+Laughter is the shortest distance between two people is a quote by Victor Gorge, a comedian, and he was right.
 Laughter is one of the best emotions that human beings can ever experience.
 It relaxes the body and makes the mind more receptive.
 Laughter triggers the release of endorphins, which make you feel good.

 Laughter not only relaxes your audience, but it creates an emotional, psychological, and physical connection to the speaker.
-Most experienced speakers will usually get the audience to laugh within the first thirsty seconds on stage.
+Most experienced speakers will usually get the audience to laugh within the first thirty seconds on stage.
 Depending on your skills at delivery, a prop that results in laughter is a valuable tool to use in your speech.
 It could be as simple as putting on a hat or showing a slide.

 I hope you’ll find something useful in this list.
 It’s a good starting point if you ever decide to integrate props within your next presentation, and you’ll be able to use your creativity to add other props to the list.

-Vinette Hoffman-Jackson is from Toastmasters International, a not-for-profit organisation that has provided communication and leadership skills since 1924 through a worldwide network of clubs.
+Vinette Hoffman-Jackson is from Toastmasters International, a not-for-profit organization that has provided communication and leadership skills since 1924 through a worldwide network of clubs.
 There are more than 400 clubs and 10,000 members in the UK and Ireland.

 Members follow a structured educational programme to gain skills and confidence in public and impromptu speaking, chairing meetings and time management.
 To find your nearest club, visit Toastmasters International.

-The views and opinions expressed in this blog are those of the authors and do not necessarily reflect the official policy or position of any other agency, organization, employer or company.
+The views and opinions expressed in this blog are those of the authors and do not necessarily reflect the official policy or position of any other agency, organization, employer, or company.